Tibbie Fowler (I)

 The "conspiracy" referred to is the Gowrie Conspiracy of 1600, in which an attempt was allegedly made by John Ruthven, Earl of Gowrie, and his brother Alexander the Master of Gowrie to trap, and probably kill (hold hostage? assassinate? overthrow? demand the roughly £80,000 they were owed by?)
 King James VI of Scotland.

 It was mysterious at the time, too.
-Stewart, pp. 150-153) gives the account of what James claimed happened (Gowrie claimed to have found a treasure, convinced James to come alone to see it, whereupon Gowrie attacked the unarmed king -- yet somehow James survived).
-There was supposedly a witness present, yet within a week, four different people were identified as the witness!
+Stewart, pp. 150-153) gives the account of what James claimed happened.
+The one possible witness was the armored man who James claimed was present, who inexplicably did nothing in particular when Ruthven and the king arrived (thus letting James survive), yet within a week, four different people were identified as the witness!
 (Stewart, p.
 154).
-Ultimately, it was little more than the king's word against a dead body which could not give its side.
+Ultimately, it was little more than the king's word against dead bodies which could not give their side.

-If the details of what happened are uncertain, the connection of Robert Logan of Restalrig with all this is even more murky.
+None of that is in any way relevant to this song; it's just background.
+If the details of what happened at Gowrie are uncertain (and have no direct connection with this song), the connection of Robert Logan of Restalrig with all this is even more murky.
 He died in 1606 with no shadow on his name.
-But in 1609 his body was exhumed and put on trial (something that the Scots were in the habit of doing, e.g. they did it to the corpse of the Earl of Huntly in the reign of Mary Queen of Scots).
-It being difficult for a dead man to defend himself, the corpse was convicted and its properties seized.
+But in 1609 his body was exhumed and put on trial (something that the Scots were in the habit of doing, e.g. they did it to the corpse of the Earl of Huntly in the reign of Mary Queen of Scots, and the Ruthvens themselves had also been put on trial posthumously).
+It being difficult for a dead man to defend himself, Logan's corpse was convicted and its properties seized.
 Given the nature of the evidence, one is inclined to suspect that the government simply wanted the money of a man who had committed no crime.
-But it might explain why Logan would be especially interested in marrying for money, given that his family fortune had been impounded. - RBW
+But it might explain why Logan's son would be especially interested in marrying for money, given that his family fortune had been impounded.

 - Stewart: Alan Stewart, The Cradle King: The Life of James VI & I, the First Monarch of a United Great Britain, St. Martin's Press, 2003